rsu-client/rsu-client/README.md

 __Installation on ArchLinux__

-1. Run the command "yaourt unix-runescape-client"
+1. Open the Terminal program and type in the following command
+<pre>yaourt unix-runescape-client</pre>

 __Other Linux systems__